Kintoyyy/MikroTik-LibreQos-Integration/README.md

 2. **Processes PPP Secrets and Active Hotspot Users**:
    - Compares the current PPP secrets and active hotspot users with the existing CSV data.
    - Adds new entries, updates modified entries, and removes deleted entries.
+   - Preserves entries with the comment `"static"` in the `ShapedDevices.csv` file.

 3. **Writes to CSV**:
    - Updates the `ShapedDevices.csv` file with the latest data in the required format for LibreQoS.